TaoK/PoorMansTSqlFormatter/README.txt

- - Fault-tolerant parsing and formatting - if some unknown SQL construct is encountered or a keyword is misinterpreted, parsing does not fail (but will simply not colorize or indent correctly).
+ - Fault-tolerant parsing and formatting - if some unknown SQL construct is encountered or a keyword is misinterpreted, parsing does not fail (but will simply not colorize or indent that portion correctly).
 If the parsing fails more catastrophically, a "best effort" will be made and warning displayed.

 Limitations: